engisalor/sketch-grammar-explorer/README.md

 **Too many requests**

-Sketch Engine monitors API activity and will block excessive calls or other activity outside of their [Fair Use Policy](https://www.sketchengine.eu/fair-use-policy/).
+Sketch Engine monitors API activity and will block excessive calls or other activity outside of their FUP.
 While learning the API, test calls selectively, slowly, and avoid repeated identical calls.

 **API usage**

 To learn more about the API, it's helpful to inspect network activity while making queries in Sketch Engine with a web browser (using Developer Tools).
 Importantly, Sketch Engine has internal API methods that only function in web browsers, so merely copy-pasting certain methods into SGEX won't necessarily work.
-Sketch Engine's API is also actively developed and syntax/functionalities may also change.
+Sketch Engine's API is also actively developed and syntax/functionalities may change.

 **Double-checking accuracy**